-Some websites or magazines look at ethical products, but Ethical Consumer is the only organisation which provides fully transparent rankings of the companies behind the brands.
+Some websites or magazines look at ethical products, but Ethical Consumer is the only organisation which provides fully transparent rankings of the companies behind the brands and products.

-Using the tables in the magazine or looking deeper into the Product Guides on this website, subscribers can see which companies own each brand, and their ethical record across all the different categories.
+Using the tables in the magazine, looking deeper into the Shopping Guides on this website or visiting our company profile pages, subscribers can see which companies own each brand, and their ethical record across all the different categories.

 We look at the daily newspapers, public records on pollution and health & safety prosecutions and use directories on the defence and nuclear industries.

 We also request information directly from the companies on their environmental policies and reporting, and other policies, such as their attitude towards animal testing and to workers in their supply factories.